maxtrdina/Pitt-MS-Project/README.md

 ## Additional Functionality over Izzy's Version

 There are several differences between the functionality of Izzy's project and this one.
 Primarily, these are:
- - This version works with spines using a physical topology with multiple machines
+ - This version works with multiple spines instances using a physical topology with multiple machines
  - Support of multiple simultaneous flows
  - The Manager performs resource management in two forms
    - Spines port management on a per flow basis